 A proxy server is a gateway that acts as a middleman between you and the digital world.
 It filters your internet connection through a server that masks your IP address and location.
-One of the most popular types, especially among P2P users, is called a SOCKS5 proxy.
+One of the most popular types is called a SOCKS5 proxy.

 SOCKS5 is the newest variant of the SOCKS series.
 SOCKS is the shorthand for “SOCKetS” and is an Internet protocol that connects two computers together through a SOCK server.
-The new and improved SOCKS5 variant uses a layer 5 protocol, meaning it supports all types of requests that sit above layer 5 in the OSI model.
-Most regular internet activities can be handled by SOCKS5, including web browsing, peer-to-peer sharing, and file transfers.
+The new and improved SOCKS5 proxy variant uses a layer 5 protocol, meaning it supports all types of requests that sit above layer 5 in the OSI model.
+Most regular internet activities can be handled by SOCKS5, changing your IP for web browsing, peer-to-peer sharing, and file transfers.

-While a proxy does provide anonymity, it doesn’t ensure complete privacy.
+While a proxy does provide anonymity by changing your IP address, it doesn’t ensure complete privacy.
 The added advantage of SOCKS5 versus its previous generation, SOCKS4, is that it supports authentication methods.
 This makes it more secure and more appealing to most.

 What is SOCKS5 Proxy?